 What if you find two auctions in the same day, at about the same time?
-Which one should you go to?
+Which storage auction do I pick to go to?
 What if the auction is at the same time as another event, like taking the kids to bowling/dance/karate/club events, for example?
 Yes, this can happen.
 You may not find an auction available for three weeks, then all of a sudden you find four auctions in your travel area that are all in the same week!
 Worse yet, on the same day!
 Even worse, two are at the same time!
 Here is a plan for dealing with this type of situation.

 Research Each Sale To Decide When Two Auctions Are The Same Day

 In the above related article, it tells you how to research and find storage auctions.
 This information can help you to have an idea of which sales you would rather go to based on what you found out.
 But what if there are a lot of units that you couldn't find any information on?
 What if there is treasure in both?

 Consider How Many Lockers Are Up For Auction

 Now count how many units are at each sale.
 Keep in mind that after people have their name, address, unit number and stuff listed in the paper, they pay up quick!
 You may see the 12 listed in the paper go down to 4 on sale day.
 So if you go to the sale that has more, you should be able to have a few more to bid on.
 Sometimes we like to go to both, if we can, because other storage auction bidders like ourselves use this same strategy.
 If no one is at the sale with the least units up for auction, it is to our advantage.
 With some storage unit companies, we can bid $1 and win it, if we are the only one there.